-The company did not grant any emoluments to the members of the Board of Directors during 2011.
-The Company has granted Ms Lyubov Krechmanska (Director category C) with gross remuneration for 2012 year in amount of EUR 12 000.00.
+The Company has granted Ms Lyubov Krechmanska (Director category C) with gross remuneration for 2013 and 2012 years in amount of EUR 12 000.00 for each year.

 Furthermore, the company did not grant any advances or loans to the directors during the year.